Manchester School of Painters: Principal Members of the Manchester School of Painters

-Facts about the principal members
+Biographics of principal members

 Joshua Anderson Hague

 Joshua Anderson Hague (1850–1916) was born in Rusholme.
 His first school was Birch, and later Withington.
 At sixteen he went to the Manchester School of Art and studied under its head, Mr. Buckley (1868–70).
 Around 1872–73 he moved to Crosses, near Southport.
 He married Sara Henshall of Heaton Norris in 1875 and they had four sons and two daughters.
 One of his sons Anderson (Dick) Hague exhibited at the RA, RCA, MAFA and Walker Art Gallery, Liverpool.

 In 1877 they moved to Tywyn near Conwy in North Wales.
 Here he founded, with Edward Norbury, at Plas Mawr, the Royal Cambrian Academy in 1881 and became its Vice President.
 In 1889 he moved to Deganwy where he spent the rest of his life.

 He often exhibited at the Royal Manchester Institution.
 In 1873 he became a full member of the Manchester Academy in which he played an extremely active business role for forty-three years.